Security-Onion-Solutions/securityonion-docs/production-deployment.rst

 Distributed Deployments
 -----------------------

-If deploying a distributed environment, you’ll need to perform the remaining steps on the management server, as well as all forward and search nodes, but make sure you install and configure the management server first.
-For best performance, the management server should be dedicated to just being a server for the other nodes (the management server should have no sniffing interfaces of its own).
-Please note that all nodes will need to be able to connect to the management server on ports ``22``, ``4505``, and ``4506``.
+If deploying a distributed environment, you’ll need to perform the remaining steps on the manager node, as well as all forward and search nodes, but make sure you install and configure the manager node first.
+For best performance, the manager node should be dedicated to just being a server for the other nodes (the manager node should have no sniffing interfaces of its own).
+Please note that all nodes will need to be able to connect to the manager node on ports ``22``, ``4505``, and ``4506``.

 Install
 -------